jame-sparker/spotify_muter/README.md

 Mutes advertisement for spotify on linux.
 Most of the code is written in python3.
 There is a better version out there in bash which has other dependencies.
-I did not realize this utill I was half way into the project.
+I did not realize this util I was half way into the project.

 # Dependencies
 Preinstalled on ubuntu - Python3, dbus, amixer